 Be Cautious When Buying a New Car Before Applying for a Mortgage

-It is quite often the case, where a prospective new Seattle homeowner also decides to purchase a new car before buying a home.
-I have worked with several Seattle area home buyers recently who needed to purchase a car before moving to Washington state.
+It is quite often the case, where a prospective new homeowner also decides to purchase a new car before buying a home.
+I have worked with several Seattle area home buyers recently who needed to purchase a car before moving to a new state.
 I always caution home buyers about the potential pitfalls of buying a new car where it concerns their credit and debt to income ratios.
 Surprising to most, there can also be a hazards when paying off a car loan before applying for a mortgage.

 There's plenty of online material to help you choose your optimal path, but this 3-minute piece from NBC's The Today Show serves as an excellent summary.
 In it, you'll learn about the basics of leasing a car, and for whom leasing can be a great fit.
 You'll also hear reasons to avoid a lease completely.

 The Today Show interview makes all of the following points :

 - Leasing allows you to drive a car that may not be affordable otherwise